How Bankruptcy Affects Foreclosure Via The Automatic Stay

 How Chapter 7 Affects Foreclosure

 Filing for Chapter 7 means that none of the person’s creditors may continue to collect debts during this process.
 Due to this, the lender cannot foreclose on the house during a pending bankruptcy.
-Typically this process will take about four months, allowing the person time to remain in the comfort of their home while they asses their finances.
+Typically this process will take about four months, allowing the person time to remain in the comfort of their home while they assess their finances.
+With Chapter 7, it can stop the foreclosure sale and prevent a future deficiency judgment.
+Also, it may be able to help wipe out other debt that you may have with certain limitations.
 Unfortunately, this is not a fail-safe plan, as the lender may petition the court to lift the automatic stay during the pending case.

 If a person is able to qualify for a Chapter 13 bankruptcy, they may also retain their home.
 A Chapter 13 petition creates a payment plan for the person relieving them of their debts over a period of three to five years.
 The homeowner may include their home loan in this plan, as long as it is financially feasible for them to continue to make payments while also compensating for the missed months of payments.
 Since home loans are secured loans in which the debtor has put up collateral, the payment plan would include the total value.
-This allows the person to not only remain in their home, but also to keep the property they have placed as collateral.
+This allows the person to not only remain in their home but also to keep the property they have placed as collateral.
 After completion of the plan, it must be heard and approved by a bankruptcy judge.
 Providing that the appointed third-party trustee ensures that the debtor is following the plan accordingly, the person will continue to reside in their home.

 - What are the Differences between Filing for Chapter 7 vs. Chapter 13

 - The 6 Most Pervasive Myths About Bankruptcy

 - What Are the Pros & Cons of Chapter 7 vs. Chapter 13?